 Fifty to sixty students graduate from Luther with a biology major each year.
 They include future physicians, ecologists, geneticists and Peace Corps volunteers.
 Biology graduates have many opportunities.
 More than half of Luther's biology graduates continue their education in either graduate school or professional programs.
 Luther graduates hold advanced degrees in fields from pharmacology to ecology, entomology to immunology.

 The major is also strong preparation for employment in biology-related careers in health sciences, education, conservation, government policy and field work, pharmaceutical research and sales, and basic and applied research.
 Recent graduates have been hired by a variety of companies, including University of Iowa Hospitals, Mayo Clinic, Epic Systems, and Integrated DNA Technologies.
 Luther College tracks the career paths and outcomes of its graduates, from employment to graduate school to postgraduate service.
-Click here for further details.
+See recent graduate statistics.

 Biology is the primary major at Luther for students planning to enter medical school or pursue other health-related careers such as physician's assistant, dentistry, optometry, physical therapy, podiatry and veterinary medicine.
 Students planning to pursue careers in the health sciences will find excellent preparation at Luther College.
 Academically strong science coursework and an integrated liberal arts curriculum prepare Luther students to become exceptional health care professionals.
 These careers require further education in professional schools and typically have course requirements for admission in addition to those required for the biology major.
 Students should consult with their advisors to ensure completion of appropriate courses.